Martial Arts Lesson Plans: Templates, Sample Plans, and Belt Cycles

 - Cool down/stretching

-The template above has a lot of interesting implications for martial arts curriculum development.
-The way it’s structured, you get to practice in at least 3 different scenarios and yet with the repetition of exercise A, the session still has a focus.
+The way it's structured, you get to practice in at least 3 different scenarios and yet with the repetition of exercise A, the session still has a focus.
 They get the best of both worlds: the benefit of drilling down on something as well as the strengths of variable practice design.

 In the next session, you could structure class this way: